strongloop/loopback/docs/quickstart.md

 $ slc run app
 ```
 4. To see the app running in a browser, open <http://localhost:3000>.
 The app homepage lists sample requests you can make against the LoopBack REST API.

+LoopBack automatically creates a REST API for your app.
+In the next sections, you'll use the web-based
+API explorer to check it out.